 Since 2003, the province has invested over $14 billion in school infrastructure, including nearly 760 new schools and more than 735 additions and renovations.

-Over 10 years, the province is providing school boards with more than $11 billion to help build new schools in areas of high growth, improve the condition of existing schools and invest in projects to reduce surplus space through school consolidations.
+The province is currently in the midst of providing school boards with more than $12 billion over 10 years to help build new schools in areas of high growth, improve the condition of existing schools and invest in projects to reduce surplus space through school consolidations.

 Since the Capital Priorities funding program began in 2011, the ministry has provided over $2.4 billion in funding to support 166 new school facilities and 156 additions and renovations at existing schools.
 These priority capital projects were needed to address enrolment growth, to support full-day kindergarten, to replace schools in poor condition and to support school consolidations.

 Included in this amount is $498 million in funding provided to school boards in November 2015.
 A complete list of the 30 new schools and 26 additions/retrofits funded by this investment can be found here: New Schools and Additions.

 In June 2016, the ministry announced $1.1 billion in funding over two years to address school repairs and renewal projects.
 This investment will result in critical improvements to key building components that ensure student safety and improve energy efficiency, like roofing, HVAC, electrical and plumbing systems.
 It will also significantly improve more visible elements of schools that impact students' well-being and public confidence, including flooring, walls, ceilings, playing fields and more.
 This funding is also in addition to an existing investment of $1.6 billion over the next two years to ensure Ontario’s schools are in a good state of repair.

 Ontario is creating approximately 4,000 new child care spaces for Ontario families as a result of a significant new investment announced in the 2015 Ontario Budget.